Marco Polo (1982 TV series): Part Three

-In the autumn, Kublia Khan's subordinate in Persia, Ahmad Fanakati (Leonard Nimoy), returns to the Kublai's place, with the news that he has completed the conquest of the empire.
+In the autumn, Kublia Khan's subordinate in Persia, Ahmad Fanakati, returns to the Kublai's place, with the news that he has completed the conquest of the empire.

 As Ahmad meets Marco Polo, he is planning more conquests to strengthen the presence of the Mongols.

 As Marco's father and uncle work on trade routes, Marco is given some time to relax at the imperial complex and shown some of the people and life.
 He met some of the astronomers of China, then shown typical acupuncture done on the streets.
 However, it's impossible to avoid the interest of the Chinese who have grown a bit fond of the non-Asian.

 That evening, the gathering of leaders introduces rulers from the region, including one who has converted to Christianity.
 Kublai plans to invade Japan, but the advisers are cautious and believe it is foolish because they are experts on horseback and weak in the sea.
 Afterwards, Kublai Khan's consort convincingly tells Kublai to forgo invasion of Japan, since the other leaders did not dare to stand up to Kublai due to his fearsome temper.

 Marco Polo's father and uncle return to him.
 After the reunion, Ahmad Fanakati grants the Polo family an audience.
 He tells Marco of two things to learn.
 One, Marco is to not trust anyone, especially people who seem friendly.
 Second, he reveals that he is the master at the financial system of the Empire and wants to send Marco to the region of Yanzhou to help collect taxes to the treasury.
 Marco is to go out and consort to the person named Talib, who is to be trusted.
 And no one else.

-The next day, Kublai spends time with the Chikin.
+The next day, Kublai spends time with the Chinkin.
 Chinkin is to be married and is not welcome to the people who despise Marco Polo.
 As he bids him farewell, the son leaves.
 That afternoon, Marco Polo leaves for Yanzhou.